-"A Tale of Arms and Ale" is a story-driven RPG, in which the player takes on the role of an amateur bartender, who finds themselves succeeding their parents after an unexpected retirement.
+"A Tale of Arms and Ale" is a story-driven RPG in which the player takes on the role of an amateur bartender after their parents’ unexpected retirement.

 For the duration of my junior year, two close friends and I were elected to run AlphaLab, Columbia College’s game development club.
 AlphaLab had been around for three years prior, and would traditionally switch out its leadership at the end of each school year.